Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 </code>
 </pre>

-If you have any questions contact me over [twitter](https://twitter.com/mr_kumar_) or if you find any mistakes send me a [pull request here](https://github.com/Mr-Kumar-Abhishek/Mr-Kumar-Abhishek.github.io).
-This blog is new, so wait a while for me to include the commenting feature.
+If you find any mistakes send me a [pull request here](https://github.com/Mr-Kumar-Abhishek/Mr-Kumar-Abhishek.github.io).